17451k/clade/docs/usage.md

 Clade can connect commands by their input and output files.
-This information is stored in the *command graph* and can be obtained using *CmdGraph* extension.
+This information is stored in the *command graph* and can be obtained using `CmdGraph` extension.

-To appear in the *command graph* an intercepted command needs to be parsed to search for input and output files.
+To appear in the *command graph*, an intercepted command needs to be parsed to search for input and output files.
-By default commands parsed by *CC*, *LD*, *MV*, "AR", "AS", "Objcopy" extensions are parsed and appeared in the *command graph*.
+By default all commands that Clade knows about are parsed and appeared in the *command graph*.
-This behavior can be changed via configuration, which will be described below.
+This behavior can be changed via [configuration](configuration.md).

 Let's consider the following makefile: